-Cash and Cash Equivalents
+Cash and cash equivalents

 The Corporation invests excess cash in financial instruments, which are converted into cash as needed to meet the Corporation's obligations.
-Cash equivalents are highly liquid financial instruments with original maturities of less than three months or containing provisions for early redemption without penalty, and are recorded at cost, which approximates fair market value.
+Cash equivalents are highly liquid financial instruments with original maturities of less than three months or containing provisions for early redemption without penalty.
 The Corporation has cash holding in commercial banks that routinely exceed the Federal Deposit Insurance Corporation maximum insurance limit of \$250,000.